A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

 \subsection{Scaling Relations based on Central Velocity Dispersion}

-The central stellar velocity dispersion (\sigmacen) of galaxies not only statistically describes the structure of stellar orbits but also reflects the depth of the galaxy's gravitational well, which profoundly connects to critical baryonic processes such as gas accretion, star formation, metal recycling, and different types of feedback.
-Therefore, it was commonly adopted as the ``governing factor'' or the ``underlying physical driver'' when studying galaxies' stellar population properties.
-For example, \citet{GreeneAPJ2015} found stellar population properties show tighter correlations with \sigmacen{} than with luminosity or stellar mass. \citet{BaroneAPJ2018} also found that the scaling relation between \sigmacen{} and the average metallicity of galaxies has a smaller intrinsic scatter than the stellar mass density-metallicity relation.
+The central stellar velocity dispersion (\sigmacen) of a galaxy is a critical metric, reflecting the depth of the gravitational well and profoundly influencing critical baryonic processes (e.g., gas accretion, star formation, metal recycling, and different types of feedback).
+It is often considered the "governing factor" for stellar population properties, showing tighter correlations than luminosity or stellar mass \citep{GreeneAPJ2015, BaroneAPJ2018}.
 Therefore, we want to sanity check our results against the \sigmacen{}-based scaling relations in the literature.
-Meanwhile, it is worth noting that our sample covers a relatively narrow \sigmacen{} range ($\sim 200\ \rm km/s$ to $300\ \rm km/s$) and we did not use simple \sigmacen{} bins.
-Our \sigmacen{}-split samples are overlapped in the \sigmacen{} distributions, and the difference in mean \sigmacen{} value is moderate ($\sim 230\ \rm km/s$ v.s. $280\ \rm km/s$).
+Therefore, we want to sanity check our results against the \sigmacen{}-based scaling relations.
+Note our sample covers a narrow, overlapping \sigmacen{} range ($\sim 200\ \rm km/s$ to $300\ \rm km/s$) with moderate average differences ($\sim 220\ \rm km/s$ v.s. $280\ \rm km/s$).

+Firstly, massive ETGs with higher \sigmacen{} show slightly lower Fe5335 in the center while the difference in Fe5270 is much smaller (Figure \ref{fig:index_sigma}).
+However, the difference in Fe5335 between \hsig{} and \lsig{} is $\sim 0.1$ dex, consistent with the scatter in the scaling relation by \citet{KuntschnerMNRAS2001}.